-Section 3 describes the difficulty inferring various language classes from positive samples alone, and in particular that only finite languages can be identified in the limit from positive samples [34].
-The SEQUITUR algorithm, developed by Nevill-Manning and Witten, is designed to take a single string (long but finite) and produce a context-free grammar that reflects repetitions and hierarchical structure contained in that string [65].
+Section 3 describes the difficulty inferring various language classes from positive samples alone, and in particular that only finite languages can be identified in the limit from positive samples [24].
+The SEQUITUR algorithm, developed by Nevill-Manning and Witten, is designed to take a single string (long but finite) and produce a context-free grammar that reflects repetitions and hierarchical structure contained in that string [47].
 This differs from typical grammar inference algorithms because it does not generalize.
 Data compression is an obvious use of this algorithm, but it has found other uses in software engineering.
-For example, Larus uses the SEQUITUR algorithm to concisely represent a program's entire runtime control flow and uses this dynamic control flow information to identify heavily executed paths in the program to focus performance and compiler optimization efforts [54].
+For example, Larus uses the SEQUITUR algorithm to concisely represent a program's entire runtime control flow and uses this dynamic control flow information to identify heavily executed paths in the program to focus performance and compiler optimization efforts [41].
+It can also be used on the available positive samples as a first step in a generalizing context-free grammar inference algorithm, such as in [46] to seed an initial population of grammars for a genetic approach.